brunokoga/pathfinder-markdown/prd_markdown/combat.md

 **Improved Cover** : In some cases, such as attacking a target hiding behind an arrowslit, cover may provide a greater bonus to AC and Reflex saves.
 In such situations, the normal cover bonuses to AC and Reflex saves can be doubled (to +8 and +4, respectively).
 A creature with this improved cover effectively gains improved evasion against any attack to which the Reflex save bonus applies.
 Furthermore, improved cover provides a +10 bonus on Stealth checks.

  ![](/pathfinderRPG/prd/image/Cover.jpg)

-<tfoot><tr><td>#1: The fighter is adjacent to the ogre, and nothing blocks him from reaching it.
-The ogre does not have cover against the fighter.<br>
-#2: The rogue is adjacent to the ogre, but lines from the corners of her square to the corners of the ogre's square cross through a wall.
-The ogre has melee cover from her, but if it attacks her, the rogue does not have cover from it, as the ogre has reach (so it figures attacks as if attacking with a ranged weapon).<br>
-#3: The cleric attacks at range, and must pick one of the corners of her square to determine cover.
-Some of these lines pass through a solid surface, meaning that the ogre has cover.<br>
-#4: The sorcerer attacks at range as well, but her lines reveal that she can clearly see more than half of the ogre.
-This gives the ogre partial cover.</td></tr></tfoot>

 ## Concealment